Nirmalkumarofllll/College-Recommendation-System/README.md

 ![Loginpage](./imgs/clglist.png)

-> Learn How to do this project: [Project](https://nirmalkumarofllll.github.io/Portfolio/CRS.html)
+> Learn how to do this project: [Project](https://nirmalkumarofllll.github.io/Portfolio/CRS.html)